ITNaveen/jenkins-tools_installation/notes/sonarqube.md

   - create org - ITNaveen - free_plan - create.
   - now in this org - create project - fill details up there.

+# add sonarqube stage -
+withSonarQubeEnv is a sever name. (check from system) tool name from tools.